echelon/gnome-tools/README.md

-I'll probably hack on some gnome tools at some point.
+I'll probably hack together some gnome tools at some point.

 Tools
 ------
-* **wallpaper.py** - random wallpaper script, but notably reads from the `~/.gnome2/background.xml` config file to determine available files and their user-set options.
-This allows user to manage zoom style, etc. from under the Appearance Preferences applet/dialog.
+* **wallpaper.py** - random wallpaper script, but notably reads from the native `~/.gnome2/background.xml` config file.
+This lets user to manage zoom styles, etc. from under the Appearance Preferences applet/dialog.